Katalin É. Kiss: Education

 She earned her PhD and her habilitation at the Hungarian Academy of Sciences, in 1979 and 1991, respectively.

 Research

 Between 1979 and 1986, she worked at the Faculty of Humanities of the Eötvös Loránd University.
+Since 1986, she has been a research professor at the Hungarian Research Centre for Linguistics.

 Her field of research includes generative Syntax, and Hungarian syntax.
 She is best known for her work on information structure and discourse configurationality, in Hungarian and other languages.

 Recognition

-É. Kiss has received a number of awards and honors, including the New Europe Prize, Princeton (1994), a Mellon Fellowship (Center for Advanced Study in the Behavioral Sciences, Stanford, 1992–1993), and membership in the Academy of Europe (since 2005).
+É. Kiss has received a number of awards and honors, including the New Europe Prize, Princeton (1994), a Mellon Fellowship (Center for Advanced Study in the Behavioral Sciences, Stanford, 1992–1993).
+Since 2005 she is a member of the Academy of Europe.
 In 2021 she was elected a corresponding fellow of the British Academy.

 She also serves on the editorial board of prestigious linguistics journals, such as: